 Known as one of Africa’s ‘Great Lakes’, Lake Victoria is world-renowned as the source of the Nile.
-This massive 6.5 million ha lake is three times the size of Wales and is shared by Kenya, Tanzania and Uganda.
-It is both Africa’s biggest lake and the source of its biggest river, the Nile.
+This massive 6.5 million-hectare lake is three times the size of Wales and is shared by Kenya, Tanzania and Uganda.
+It is both Africa’s largest lake and the source of its biggest river, the Nile.
 Its waters are rich in fish life with shimmering shoals of colourful cichlids and large Nile Perch which is sought after by fishermen.
 It boasts an impressive 3440 kilometre stretch of shoreline and is dotted with over 3000 inhabited islets.
 Visitors can look forward to a variety of activities including: excellent fishing; wildlife viewing; visiting Ukerewe, the lake's largest island and enjoying the picturesque island beaches and spectacular scenery.

 Following its recent expansion, Ruaha is currently East Africa’s biggest national park and the second-largest on the African continent.
 It is also Tanzania’s most sizeable elephant haven and home to a profusion of bird species, including kingfishers, plovers, egrets, hornbills and sunbirds.
 Crocodiles and hippos thrive in the Great Ruaha River, which flows along the sanctuary’s eastern border and in the dry season between July and November, animals flock to the last remaining water sources, presenting an exceptional wildlife spectacle.
 There are a number of accommodation options available but some close for the wet season in March and April.